asartalo/diligence/README.md

 ## Development

-At the moment, the desktop app has only been tested on Linux.
+The desktop app has only been tested on Linux.
 If you have an instance of the release version of the app running while developing, run the debug mode with the `DILIGENCE_APP_ID_PREFIX` set to something (e.g. "dev") so that it won't conflict with the release version.

 See the following example command below to do this on the terminal.